-Preliminary Proposals for Shaffer Grant Consideration are accepted annually from 12:00 am June 1 to 12:00 pm July 15 Pacific Time.
+Preliminary Proposals are accepted annually from June 1 to July 15.

-Grant applicants must possess a graduate degree, not have received a Shaffer Grant within the prior three years, and agree to acknowledge Glaucoma Research Foundation in papers and abstracts resulting from Glaucoma Research Foundation funded research.
+Grant applicants must possess a graduate degree and NOT have received a Shaffer Grant within the prior three years.

 - Protect and restore the optic nerve.

 - Accurately detect glaucoma and monitor its progress.

 - Provide better understanding and treatment for congenital/juvenile glaucoma.

 - Understand the intraocular pressure system and develop better treatments.

 - Determine the risk factors for glaucoma damage using systematic outcomes data.

 - The Genetics of Glaucoma (Funded through the Zander Family Research Fund) which may include projects to:

 - Identify the genes that cause glaucoma.